Prosigliere/coding-challenges/php_fullstack.md

 Product Entity: A product in the ecommerce context should at least have name, picture, price, and a list of up to 10 attributes (e.g color, size, material, etc).

+Create a Docker Compose for running the solution.

 ## Views

 Product Show View: